A practical guide to Confluence knowledge integration in 2026

 There are three primary methods: using native integrations like Jira Service Management, building a custom API solution, or leveraging third-party AI connectors.
 Each method offers different levels of control, complexity, and integration capabilities.

 Building a custom API for Confluence knowledge integration is typically suited for large enterprises with very specific security requirements, complex proprietary workflows, or a dedicated platform engineering team.
-It's the most expensive and time-consuming option, offering maximum control.
+It's an investment-heavy option that offers maximum control.

 Third-party AI connectors, like eesel AI, simplify Confluence knowledge integration by allowing you to go live in minutes and unify all your knowledge sources, not just Confluence.
 They can learn from past help desk tickets, other wikis, and public sources to create a comprehensive knowledge base for your AI.